dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

     outliers = data_for_model[(data_for_model[column] < min_border) | (data_for_model[column] > max_border)].index
     print(f"{len(outliers)} outliers detected in column {column}")

+>> 8 outliers detected in column distance_from_store
+>> 54 outliers detected in column total_sales
+>> 3 outliers detected in column total_items

     data_for_model.drop(outliers, inplace = True)

 ```

+We removed 65 customers from the dataset - now our model is going to be built based on the data of 795 customers instead of 860.

 <br>
 ##### Split Out Data For Modelling